Elico-Corp/odoo-addons/mrp_production_workcenter_line_reporting_excel/README.rst

 Excel report for MRP Production
 ===============================

-This module extends the functionality of mrp and allows you to export excel report for Mrp Production with speific category during one specific period.
+This module extends the functionality of mrp and allows you to export excel report for Mrp Production with specific category during one specific period.

 Installation